HunterKart/proficiency-faculty-evaluation/docs/prd.md

 #### **Epic 3: Administrative Control Panel**

+_UX Note: To improve the first-time user experience, the "Evaluation Management" page should consider a guided wizard or checklist for new Admins, walking them through the `Create -> Activate -> Assign` sequence._

 **Story 3.1: Evaluation Form Template Creation**

 -   **As an** Admin, **I want** to create a new evaluation form template by providing a name, description, and core settings, **so that** I can begin building a new evaluation instrument.